PARENT AND GRANDPARENT SPONSORSHIP

 Eastman Law Office will assess whether you and your parents/grandparents meet the above criteria.

-As your legal representative, Eastman Law Office will prepare your Sponsorship application from start to finish, ensuring that it is well supported, establishing that you and your parents or grandparents have met all of the requirements set out in the Immigration and Refugee Protection Act and its regulations.
+As your legal representative, Eastman Law Office will prepare your parent sponsorship or grandparent sponsorship application from start to finish, ensuring that it is well supported, establishing that you and your parents or grandparents have met all of the requirements set out in the Immigration and Refugee Protection Act and its regulations.
 We will work with you to make certain that your application has the best possible chance of being approved.

 Once your application is submitted to Immigration Canada, all future correspondence and communications regarding your application will be sent directly to Eastman Law Office.